 Treatment for prostate cancer depends on the severity of the cancer and your symptoms.
 If you have low-risk prostate cancer, Dr. Youngren might recommend regular check-ups and monitoring.

 If you have an aggressive form of prostate cancer, surgical intervention is necessary.
-Dr. Youngren offers a full range of minimally invasive laparoscopic and robotic-assisted surgeries at New Jersey’s top hospital, Morristown Medical Center.
+Dr. Youngren offers a full range of minimally invasive laparoscopic and robotic-assisted surgeries at New Jersey’s top hospital, Cedar Knolls Medical Center.

 To receive all-inclusive care for prostate cancer, schedule an appointment at Advanced Urology.
 Book a consultation online or call the office to speak with a caring staff member today.